metayeti/YABS.js/HOWTO.md

 The `{exit: 'ok'}` parameter which we send back to YABS.js is merely convention as any non-empty parameter will signal YABS.js to continue building.

-First two arguments sent to the script are the current build source directory, and the current build destination directory, which we can extract like this:
+First two arguments sent to the script are the current build source directory and the current build destination directory.
+Additional arguments can be passed to the scripts in the following way:

-Additional arguments can be passed to the scripts.
-All arguments that come after the first two are custom arguments which we can add to the events entry in the build instructions file.
-For example:

 ```JSON
   "events": {